 Can you get a home loan if you're not returning to work after maternity leave?

 Yes, but your options are more limited.
-Lenders focus on your current income sources - any parental payments, partner income, or other ongoing income.
+Lenders focus on your current income sources including any parental payments, partner income, or other ongoing income.
 Your borrowing capacity will be based on these amounts rather than your pre-leave salary.

 Do you need to tell the lender you're planning to take maternity leave after settlement?